acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Regionals.md

 **ACF Regionals** is ACF's regular-difficulty tournament and qualifier for ACF Nationals.
 Regionals prepares teams to ramp up to Nationals difficulty while still providing a rigorous qualifying experience.

+{: .no_toc}
+* A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 ## 2021 ACF Regionals
 2021 ACF Regionals will be held on January 30, 2021.

-### Announcement
-This is the official announcement for ACF Regionals 2021, which will take place on January 30, 2021.
 It will be head edited by Jaimie Carlson and edited by Annabelle Yang, Hari Parameswaran, Hasna Karim, Jonathan Tran, Jordan Brownstein, Michael Kearney, Natan Holtzman, Nick Dai, Nitin Rao, Stephen Eltinge, and Tim Morrison.

 ### Format
 In response to the COVID-19 pandemic, Regionals is being held online this year.
 ACF will coordinate with host schools to hold mirrors using Discord, and will work to create the most authentic and engaging quizbowl experience possible under these circumstances.

 ### Qualification Changes